 Even if you’ve managed to make gnocchi or pappardelle from scratch, bucatini may be a bit more difficult to master.
 So get the cacio e pepe meal kit from Che Fico, which comes with fresh bucatini, black pepper butter, and pecorino.
 If you want something with alcohol in it, order their rigatoni set, which also comes with marmalade, amaretti, and a bottle of wine.
 Order online for pick-up on Wednesdays.

-In a collab on par with Beyoncé and Megan Thee Stallion’s “Savage Remix,” Lord Stanley and Mister Jiu’s have teamed up to create Lord Jiu’s, a weekly-changing five-course tasting menu available for pick-up in San Francisco.
+Lord Stanley and Mister Jiu’s have teamed up to create Lord Jiu’s, a weekly-changing five-course tasting menu available for pick-up in San Francisco.
 The weekly-changing menu includes things like wagyu sirloin and stuffed zucchini blossom.
 The kit is designed to serve one or two people.
 Order ahead here.

 If you feel like giving your microwave a hard-earned break tonight, order a meal kit from Nopalito.
 They’ve got birria, totopos, and our favorite carnitas to-go.
 Order online for pick-up (at their Broderick location only) or delivery.

-You could try making your own dry rub from scratch, or you could save yourself time (and some frustration after realizing the only spices you own are pink Himalayan salt and taco seasoning) by ordering a family dinner from Mastro’s.
+You could try making your own dry rub from scratch, or you could save yourself time (and some frustration if the only spices you own are pink Himalayan salt and taco seasoning) by ordering a family dinner from Mastro’s.
 Their dinner-at-home kit includes a pre-seasoned steak, plus Caesar salad, sides, and butter cake.
 Order online for pick-up or delivery.

 In addition to batched passion fruit and watermelon margaritas (for which we are extremely grateful), Mezcalito is offering DIY taco kits with a variety of meats, like chicken tinga, al pastor, and carnitas.
 Each serves two to three people, and you can order them hot or cold.

-Make your own pizza with Del Poplo’s DIY pizza kit - it’s listed as a margherita, but you can add toppings like salami, guanciale, or Calabrian chilis.
+Make your own pizza with Del Popolo’s DIY pizza kit - it’s listed as a margherita, but you can add toppings like salami, guanciale, or Calabrian chilis.
 Order here for pick-up Tuesday to Saturday.

 If you’re someone who gets sudden, intense cravings for paella (like us), Canela has got you covered.
 They’re offering seafood, chorizo, chicken, and vegan paella kits for up to four people, as well as tapas from their regular menu.
 And don’t let your lack of an appropriately-sized paella pan stop you - they’re also selling those for $20.